pkgh-mp/pkgh-mp/README.md

-- 👋 Hi, I’m Patrick Gmelch, working for Method Park by UL
+- 👋 Hi, I’m Patrick Nellen, working for Method Park by UL
-- 👀 I’m in team Nautilus, we do technical lab support
-- 🌱 We've set up Jupyter Lab and the infrastructure behind it
-- 🤖 We're also part of the people developing the meter gateways and MeOW

 <!---
 pkgh-mp/pkgh-mp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.